pingcap/docs/tidb-cloud/migrate-from-oracle-using-aws-dms.md

 ## Step 9.
 Check data in the downstream TiDB cluster

-Connect to [TiDB Cloud Serverless Tier](https://tidbcloud.com/console/clusters/create-cluster) and check the `admin.github_event` table data.
+Connect to the [Serverless Tier cluster](https://tidbcloud.com/console/clusters/create-cluster) and check the `admin.github_event` table data.
 As shown in the following screenshot, DMS successfully migrated table `github_events` and 10000 rows of data.

 ![Check Data In TiDB](/media/tidb-cloud/aws-dms-from-oracle-to-tidb-14.png)